AlexisGbg/ML_insights/Boosting and Game Theory/README.md

 ## Introduction

-Although based on a very simple idea, Boosting is remarkably powerful to solve supervised learning tasks, and is moreover easy to implement and tune as it only needs one single parameter.
-Belonging to the ensemble-learning paradigm, the underlying principle is as follows: multiple weak-classifiers are trained on distorted versions of the training set, and these weak-classifiers are then combined into a committee that uses voting to classify new features.
+Although based on a very simple idea, Boosting is remarkably powerful to solve supervised learning tasks like classification, and is moreover easy to implement and tune as it only requires one single parameter to be set before running.
+Belonging to the ensemble-learning paradigm, the underlying principle is as follows: multiple “weak-classifiers” are trained on distorted versions of the training set, and these weak-classifiers are then combined into a committee that uses voting to classify new features.
+“Weak” is here meant in the sense that the classifiers do not need to show great performances, they only need to do slightly better than random guessing.
 Now, this core principle can lead to a multitude of different boosting algorithms, and this post aims to explain how game theory can lead to the specific alpha-Boost algorithm.
 We then propose an implementation of the alpha-Boost algorithm and compare its performance to the famous AdaBoost algorithm.

 ## Boosting from a Game Theory Perspective